What is the 30% ruling?

 Who qualifies for the 30% ruling?

-To qualify you must be recruited from abroad (lived more than 150 km from the Dutch border for at least 16 of the 24 months before starting work), have specific expertise that is scarce or absent in the Dutch labour market, and meet the minimum taxable salary threshold.
-For 2026 the general minimum taxable salary is €46,660 (lower for those under 30 with a Master's degree).
-Your employer must apply jointly with you to the Belastingdienst within 4 months of starting work to get the ruling backdated.
+Three things have to line up.
+You were recruited from abroad (lived more than 150 km from the Dutch border for at least 16 of the 24 months before starting work).
+Your expertise is scarce or absent in the Dutch labour market.
+And your taxable salary clears the threshold: for 2026, the general minimum is €46,660 (lower for those under 30 with a Master's degree).
+Your employer applies jointly with you to the Belastingdienst within 4 months of your start date to keep the ruling backdated.

 How do I apply for the 30% ruling?

-You and your employer submit a joint application ("Verzoek Toepassing 30%-regeling") to the Belastingdienst.
-If filed within 4 months of your start date, the ruling applies retroactively from day one.
-Filed later, it applies from the first of the month following the decision.
-Processing typically takes 10–20 weeks.
-Required evidence includes your employment contract, proof of residence outside the 150 km zone before hire, CV, and diplomas.
+You and your employer file a joint application ("Verzoek Toepassing 30%-regeling") with the Belastingdienst.
+File within 4 months of your start date and the ruling runs retroactively from day one.
+File later and it starts from the month after the decision.
+Processing takes 10 to 20 weeks.
+You will need your employment contract, proof of residence outside the 150 km zone before hire, a CV, and diplomas.

 Is the 30% ruling really 30%?

-Not quite, due to recent reforms.
-From January 2024 the ruling has been structured as 30%–20%–10% over the 5-year period: 30% tax-free for the first 20 months, 20% for the next 20 months, and 10% for the final 20 months.
-However, a 2024 coalition agreement has since reversed this stepped reduction — from 2027 the ruling returns to a flat 27% for 5 years, with transition rules for current beneficiaries.
-Our calculator uses the simplified 30% assumption for planning purposes.
-Always confirm the applicable rate for your start date with a Dutch tax adviser.
+Not always.
+From January 2024 the ruling was restructured as 30%/20%/10% across the 5 years: 30% tax-free for the first 20 months, 20% for the next 20, and 10% for the final 20.
+A 2024 coalition agreement then reversed it.
+From 2027 the ruling returns to a flat 27% for 5 years, with transition rules for people already on it.
+Our calculator uses the simplified 30% assumption for planning.
+Confirm the exact rate for your start date with a Dutch tax adviser.

 What is the salary cap on the 30% ruling?